-Looking for a waterfall hike in southwest Utah?
-Look no further than the easy hike to Lower Calf Creek Falls.
-The hike in the Escalante Wilderness in southwest Utah offers a bit of everything – a 38 metre (126 foot) waterfall in the middle of the desert, a plunge pool at the end of the hike, a beautiful canyon, petroglyphs (rock art) and granaries.
+The Lower Calf Creek Falls hike in the Escalante Wilderness in southwest Utah offers a bit of everything – a 38 metre (126 foot) waterfall in the middle of the desert, a plunge pool at the end of the hike, a beautiful canyon, petroglyphs (rock art) and granaries.
+It doesn’t get much better than this, especially in the fall when the trees are ablaze with colour.

 The hike on the Lower Calf Creek Falls trail is a popular one.
 It’s famous because of the waterfalls – and perfect for people of all ages because it gains less than a hundred feet of elevation over the round trip distance of six miles.

-Chances are you’ll have company when you hike so it’s definitely not a wilderness experience – but don’t let that put you off.
+Chances are you’ll have company when you hike, so it’s definitely not a wilderness experience – but don’t let that put you off.

 The hike starts at the Calf Creek Recreation Area, accessible via Highway 12.
 It’s easy to find with the highway signage in place.
 The turnoff is 15 miles from Escalante and 11 miles from Boulder.
 Bring cash.
 There’s an entrance fee of $5.00 per vehicle.